olafkfreund/azure-tui/Manual.md

    - **Identity**: Read
 4. **Configure**: Copy token and set `AZURE_DEVOPS_PAT` environment variable

+### Accessing DevOps Manager

+The Azure DevOps integration is now fully integrated into the main TUI interface:

+**Keyboard Access**: Press `Ctrl+O` from anywhere in the main interface to open the Azure DevOps Manager popup.

+**Navigation**:
+- Use `↑/↓` or `j/k` to navigate through DevOps menu options
+- Press `Enter` to select and execute operations
+- Use `Esc` to go back to previous menu or close the popup
+- Press `?` for help (includes DevOps shortcuts)

 ### DevOps Module Features

 #### Organization & Project Management